aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/example/README.md

 ## What it does

-- Initializes `EventEnrichmentClientFlutter` with a console-logging `EventSink`
+- Initializes `EventEnrichmentClientFlutter` with a console-logging `Sender`
 - Records sample events with attributes and metrics
 - Exercises global fields and user identity
 - Session lifecycle is tracked automatically (background/foreground the app to see session pause/resume in action)